 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria while at Location 3, the monitor have recorded an exceedance of up to 06 dB(A).
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, was within the Highly Noise affected level set for this site.
+Location 1 and Location 2 are both within the criteria set for this site.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.

-Exe cutive Summary ·ii
+Exe cutive Summary ii

-List of Figuresi iii
+List of Figuresi ii

 1. Introduction 1

 1.1 Background 1

 1.2 Site Information 1

 1.3 Objectives 2

 2. Sensitive Receivers 2

 3. Vibration & Noise Sources and Criteria 3

 3.1 Vibration Sources 3

 3.2 Noise Sources 4

 3.3 Applicable Standards 4

 3.4 Vibration Criteria 5

 3.5 Noise Criteria 7

 4. Methodology 8

 4.1 Vibration & Noise Instrument 8

 4.2 Site setup and Monitoring Procedure 8

 5. Monitoring Results 9

-6. Discussion and Recommendations1 .0
+6. Discussion and Recommendations1 0

-7. Conclusions1 .3
+7. Conclusions1 3